January 5, 2018

 There are tips that you can follow to ensure that your pipes don’t freeze and burst this winter.

 As we deal with this unusually cold winter, many homeowners cringe at the prospects of rising gas and electric bills.
 If you live in St. Louis, you know that the weather can be unpredictable.
 When it comes to winter, there is nothing worse than a cold snap that keeps everyone indoors and can compromise your pipes.
 One pipe leak can lead to flooding, water interruption, and huge costs.
-Instead of trying to clean up afterwards, prevention is the best medicine to ensure that your pipes don’t succumb to the cold weather and wreak havoc on your home.
+Instead of trying to clean up afterward, prevention is the best medicine to ensure that your pipes don’t succumb to the cold weather and wreak havoc on your home.

 St. Louis HVAC contractors and plumbers have to follow certain guidelines about where pipes and heating and cooling vents can be located, but that doesn’t always work to protect them from freezing when the coldest weather sets in.
 However, there are tips that you can follow to ensure that your pipes don’t freeze and burst.